Correlation Between Foreign Bond and Cutler Equity

 Strong

-Over the last 90 days Foreign Bond Fund has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Foreign Bond Fund are ranked lower than 10 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong forward indicators, Foreign Bond is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Cutler Equity